In this 3rd part in (what turns out to be) a series about Custom Managed Records, we take a look at how they can be used to create smart pointers.

 The differences compared to version 2 are:

-field.
-Since dynamically allocated memory contains random data, it must set this field to 0. - The
+• The constructor allocates memory for the FRefCount field.
+Since dynamically allocated memory contains random data, it must set this field to 0.

-field (if assigned).
-When the reference count reaches 0, it not only frees the object, but also the memory for the reference count itself. - Finally, the
+• The Retain and Release operators now work on the FRefCount field (if assigned).
+When the reference count reaches 0, it not only frees the object, but also the memory for the reference count itself.

 But there is the disadvantage that you need to dynamically allocate a very small (4 bytes) piece of memory just to store the reference count.
 This not only results in increased memory usage (since the memory manager allocates more than just 4 bytes), but also increases memory fragmentation.